 If you’ve ever thrown a tennis ball into your pool for a dog to retrieve, you’ve already been doing your part to help keep the water clean.
 Tennis balls can be a quick, effective way to absorb oil residue from the water.

 Simply toss a handful of tennis balls into the water, then let them bob around and go to work.
 They can be an easy way to remove excess sunscreen, makeup, and skin oils from the water.

 Another product that might not fall into your usual cleaning supplies category, vitamin C tablets can have other uses outside cold prevention for your family during the winter.
 The citrus properties in these tablets also make them a highly effective stain cleaner.

-To use them as a cleaner, simply crush several into a powder and rub it on stains to lift away the dirt and grime.
+To use them as a cleaner, simply crush several into a powder and rub the powder on stains to remove the dirt and grime.
 Be sure to use sugar-coated tablets since gel capsules won’t do the trick.

 The acidity of white vinegar makes it an ideal quick solution for cleaning some of the stubborn stains found in a swimming pool.
 In particular, white vinegar is excellent for tackling calcium buildups found in and around your pool.
 These spots aren’t harmful, but they aren’t fun to look at.

 Just combine white vinegar with an equal part of water, and it can wipe away those white spots.
 White vinegar can also add shine to your metal surfaces in the pool.